$\mathbb{Z}_2$ topological invariant in three-dimensional PT- and PC-symmetric class CI band structures: Construction of invariant

 The spin-CS action~\cite{JenquinClassical2005} is defined in terms of the $\eta$-invariant~\cite{AtiyahSpectral1975}.
 Here we only collect the necessary facts without going into details (for a concise overview in a field-theoretic context, see App.~B of Ref.~\cite{MetlitskiDuality2017}).

 Let $(M,g)$ be a closed oriented three-dimensional Riemannian manifold with Euclidean metric $g$.
 Such a manifold is spin, and we fix a spin structure $\s$ on $M$.
+A spin structure corresponds to a choice of periodic or anti-periodic boundary conditions for fermions along each nontrivial one-cycle.
+For instance, on the three-torus $T^3$, there are eight distinct spin structures corresponding to periodic or anti-periodic boundary conditions along the three non-contractible loops.
 For a principal $O(n)$ bundle $P \to M$ with $o(n)$ connection $A$, consider the Dirac operator (in a local expression)

 where $\gamma^\mu$s are $2$ by $2$ gamma matrices and $\omega_\mu$ is the spin connection.
 The operator $iD_A$ is Hermitian, has a real spectrum, and each eigenvalue $\la$ is doubly degenerate due to a quaternionic structure \cite{JenquinClassical2005}\footnote{ Locally, on flat Euclidean space, the Dirac operator is $iD_A=\sum_{\mu=x,y,z}(i\p_{k_\mu}+A_{k_\mu})\s_\mu$, which has the symmetry $\s_y (iD_A)^* \s_y = iD_A$.
 This leads to Kramers degeneracy.}.
 Define